 OFX

-OFX have been operating since 1998.
-With over $100 billion in transfers since inception, they enjoy a strong reputation in the market and also received numerous awards.
-They are regulated by the ASIC and their parent company is listed on the Australia Securities Exchange.
+OFX has been operating since 1998.
+With over US$100 billion in transfers since inception, they enjoy a strong reputation in the market and have received numerous awards.
+They are regulated by ASIC and their parent company is listed on the Australian Securities Exchange.

 Pros